KWangMark/META-DATA/README.md

 DATA-SPECIFIC INFORMATION FOR: core_data.csv

 1. Number of variables:
-	10 (futuer changes will be updated)
+	10 (further changes will be updated)
 2. Number of cases/rows:
-	200 (futer changes will be updated)
+	200 (further changes will be updated)
 3. Variable List:
 	- numhandraise: the number of "hand-rasing" clicks - variable is assessed by how many times the student clicks on the “raise hand” button on Zoom throughout the whole semester.
 	- abentdays: the number of absent days - This is assessed by the number of times the student did not enter the zoom meeting at all while there is a class scheduled throughout the whole semester.